 Apart from providing meals and lodging, Star Shelter also provides Trauma/Crisis counselling and Case Management.

-Through the “Rebuild” Program, we also provide a one-time financial aid to assist victims to pay for transport expenses while looking for employment as well as a no interest home loan, which enables victims to set up a new home.
+Through the “Rebuild” Program, we provide a one-time financial aid to assist Survivors in paying for transport expenses while looking for employment and a no-interest home loan, which enables Survivors to start setting up a new home.

-If you are victim, or of if you know someone who is a victim, you should either:
+If you are a victim, or if you know someone who is a victim, you should either:

 - Make a report at the nearest neighbourhood police centre

-- Make a report at the nearest hospital if there is physical injury
+- Make a report at the nearest hospital if there is a physical injury

 - Approach the nearest Family Service Centre, who will appoint a case worker to assess the situation before making a referral to the shelter.